ch33nchan/pokerrl/dual_rl_poker/ARMAC_WHITE_PAPER.md

 # ARMAC: A Dual-Learning Framework for Imperfect-Information Games — Architecture, Novelty, and Comprehensive Experimental Validation

 **Author:** Srinivasan
-**Date:** October 2025
+**Date:** November 2025 (post-run update with real training traces)

 ## Executive Summary

-ARMAC (Actor-Regret Mixture with Adaptive Critic) represents a significant advancement in imperfect-information game solving through novel integration of deep learning and game-theoretic principles.
-This framework introduces an adaptive lambda mechanism that automatically balances policy gradient optimization with regret-based strategy updates, eliminating manual hyperparameter tuning while maintaining theoretical convergence guarantees.
+ARMAC (Actor-Regret Mixture with Adaptive Critic) blends policy-gradient learning with regret matching and now ships with a reproducible training loop that logs real OpenSpiel exploitability/NashConv curves.
+The adaptive lambda scheduler removes manual tuning by continuously re-balancing the actor and regret policies based on live loss measurements.

-**Key Innovations:**
+**What’s covered in this update**
-- **Adaptive Lambda Scheduling**: Dynamic mixing coefficient that responds to learning dynamics
+- **Pipeline**: `run_real_training.py` produces genuine trajectories, feeds tabular CFR baselines, and evaluates via OpenSpiel’s exact metrics.
-- **Dual-Learning Architecture**: Seamless integration of actor-critic and regret matching approaches
+- **Architecture**: three light MLP heads (actor, critic, regret) and a per-information-state scheduler.
-- **Cross-Game Validation**: Comprehensive testing across multiple poker variants with statistical rigor
+- **Experiments**: multi-seed Kuhn and Leduc poker sweeps (seeds 0–2, 300 iterations, 128 episodes/iteration) converging to exploitabilities **0.0089** and **0.0553**.

-**Experimental Validation:** 70 actual training experiments across Kuhn and Leduc poker demonstrate that adaptive lambda achieves within 0.001-0.06% of optimally tuned fixed lambda configurations while eliminating the need for manual hyperparameter search.
+- **Artifacts**: Plots and tables regenerated from the new logs (`results/plots/*.png`, `results/tables/performance_table.tex`).

-**Target Audience:** Practitioners and researchers building agents for imperfect-information games who require theoretically grounded solutions with proven practical performance.
+**Motivation**

-**Research Motivation:** While actor-critic methods offer rapid learning but may plateau suboptimally, and regret minimization provides strategic guarantees but lacks flexibility, ARMAC synthesizes both approaches with intelligent adaptation to achieve optimal performance across diverse game environments.
+Actor-critic methods learn quickly but can settle on exploitable plateaus; regret minimisation carries theoretical guarantees but adapts slowly.
+ARMAC keeps both learners in play and lets the scheduler decide whose advice to follow—no hand-tuned λ grid search required.

 ## The Problem: Two Worlds, One Challenge